b1ndark/project4/README.md

 - #### Profile Page

-  - If the user click on its name within the navbar, it will that them to their profile.
+  - If the user clicks on its name within the navbar, it will that them to their profile.
-  - Profile page will be presented with a default picture, and with with some info and socials if user has enter them.
+  - Profile page will be presented with a default picture, and with some info and socials if user has entered them.
-  - Also it has two buttons, edit and delete.
+  - Also, it has two buttons, edit and delete.
   - Edit - The user will be able to update the profile.
   - Delete - The user will be able to delete the account.